eBay sued over will-not-recruit agreement with Intuit

-WASHINGTON The U.S. Justice Department and the state of California sued e-commerce company eBay Inc (EBAY.O) on Friday over what they called an illegal agreement with Intuit Inc (INTU.O) not to recruit Intuit's employees.
+WASHINGTON The Justice Department and the state of California sued e-commerce company eBay Inc on Friday over what they called an illegal agreement with Intuit Inc not to recruit Intuit's employees.

 The agreement eliminated competition for workers, depriving them of access to better job opportunities, the Justice Department and California Attorney General Kamala Harris said in simultaneous news releases.